Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 15

-Prior to fishing operation, fishery operators of longline fishing vessels authorized by the central competent authority to conduct Pacific bluefin tuna fishing operation shall apply for and obtain Pacific bluefin tuna tags of the current year from the central competent authority.
+Prior to fishing operations, fishery operators of tuna longline fishing vessels permitted to conduct Pacific bluefin tuna fishing operations shall apply for and obtain Pacific bluefin tuna tags of the current year from the central competent authority.
+Such tags shall not be offered for use by other vessels, nor shall tags obtained by other vessels be used.

 Article 16